Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Which was silly, in Myun’s estimation - Daar just wasn’t that complicated.
 Not that she could *tell* the Mother-Supreme she was being silly, but she’d got to know the Stoneback Champion quite well during their brief stay on Cimbrean.
 Even flirted a bit, until the mating app had confirmed what their noses picked up a bit too late to spare their blushes but early enough to spare them from worse.

-She remembered being smugly proud for *days* of having a Champion for her sire, though the reaction amongst the Females had been...split.
+She remembered being smugly proud for *days* of having a Champion for her sire, though the reaction amongst the Females had been... split.
 When she’d reported that revelation to Mother Ayma in their regular correspondence, Ayma had expressed delight.
 Yulna meanwhile had quietly muttered something about how it "explained everything," though she had said it with her ears up.
 She had a talent for perfectly balancing compliments and insults in a single sentence, and she used it as a litmus test for junior Sisters: She would put them on the spot with a statement that could be taken either way, and wait to see what they did.

 Ayma had also noted in her reply that Yulna had taken Daar as a mate some years ago.
-Yulna claimed not to know what Myun was talking about...but the nose never lied.
+Yulna claimed not to know what Myun was talking about... but the nose never lied.
 Myun was pretty sure she knew exactly who her True Mother was, now.

-"Daar is still off doing...whatever he does with the Humans," Yeyla reported, checking her tablet.
+"Daar is still off doing... whatever he does with the Humans," Yeyla reported, checking her tablet.
 "Grandfather Garl is at Highmountain Fortress for some reason.
-Brother Tyal is doing...something with First Fang."
+Brother Tyal is doing... something with First Fang."

 "Whatever he does?
 For some reason?
 Doing *something?"* Yulna asked.
 "Yeyla, your information is usually a little more precise than that."

 "I know.
 I’m sorry, Mother, really.
-Things have been...rapid, recently."
+Things have been... rapid, recently."

 "Ever since the Conclave," Yulna mused.

-"We...don’t actually *know* that it was a Conclave, Mother…" Yeyla ventured.
+"We... don’t actually *know* that it was a Conclave, Mother…" Yeyla ventured.

 "No, but I’d bet my other eye that it was," Yulna made a frustrated growling noise, and thought for a moment "...What about the Openpaws?
 Tense times mean more fights, more wounds, more for the medics to do..."